tdunning/log-synth/web-log.md

 To install and run the web-log generator,

-1. Install Java 7, maven and get this software using git.
+1. Install Java 8 or higher, maven and get this software using git.

 On a mac, this can help get the right version of Java